vitingr/vitingr/README.md

 Hi!
-I am Vitor Gabriel! 🖐
+My name is Vitor Gabriel! 🖐
 =====================================================================================================================================

 I'm a student of ETEC, and extremely fascinated how technology and programming can impact on people's lives.